Election Inspectors

 Are Election Inspectors Volunteers?
 No, the county pays Election Inspectors for their training and service.

 Can anyone be an Election Inspector?
-What are the qualifications?
 Any registered voter who is enrolled in the Democratic or Republican Party can be an Election Inspector.
 They are also required to speak, read and write the English Language.

 Does it require a lot of training to be an Election Inspector?
-They are required to be trained and tested every year.
+Training and testing is rerequired every year.
 A flexible training schedule is held throughout the County.
 Classes last approximately 2 hours long.
 If Election Inspectors work on General Election Day they are paid for attending training.

 Election Day is a long day, what if I can't work the whole day?
 Sometimes substitute Inspectors are needed to fill in for part of the day.
 Each municipality has different rules regarding this.
 You may call for more information.